craigfisk/priceandposition/content/posts/blogginginhugo.md

     // In maybe 10 seconds, the website on Netlify is updated
 ```

-You'll still see typos and things to improve, but updates are so much faster and effortless.
-The _hugo_ commands are so fast it almost seems like nothing happened.
+You'll still see typos and things to improve, but updates are so much **faster and effortless**.
+The _hugo_ commands are so fast it seems like nothing happened.